VallienFulki/luxian-wiki/content/1  -  World/0  -  International/1  -  Fauna, Flora/1  -  Fauna/1  -  Folk Fauna/1  -  Faunoids.md

 Climbs on walls, has long tongues, and can mask with the environment.

+##### Dragon Faunoid

+An ancient variant, not much is currently known about them.

 #### Aquarians

 #Faunoids/Aquarians

 Excels in the water, not so much on land.

+##### Fish Aquarian

+Watch out!
+They may be at the bottom of the chain, however they still pack a punch.

 #### Avianoids